wade-wojcak/system-status-monitor/README.md

 ### Recharts

 - Reacharts was chosen because it provides a simple and intuitive API for creating charts and graphs.
-I selected an `Area` chart for visualizing the load average time series data because it is impactful for showing CPU load information.
+I selected an `Area` chart for visualizing the time series data points because it is impactful for showing CPU load information.
+The light red color region displayed below the line helps highlight the importance of CPU load in the context of the application.

 ## Testing